Mission & Collection

 The Minnesota Legislative Reference Library (LRL) serves the Legislature and the citizens of Minnesota by assuring access to essential information resources that support the legislative process and promote the understanding of state government.
 LRL is committed to maintaining a print and electronic collection of current and historical materials to support effective public policy development, and to document the work of the Minnesota Legislature.

-- Books and Reports - The Library's premier public policy collection of print and digital materials focuses on state-level issues and comparative statistics.
+The Library's premier public policy collection of print and digital materials focuses on state-level issues and comparative statistics.

 - State Documents - LRL is Minnesota's depository library for state agency and consultants reports.
 (Minnesota Statutes, sections 3.302, 3.225) The Library's catalog links to digital copies of state agency documents (Minnesota Edocs) stored by the Library.
 The digital copies are from 2004 to the present, with older documents added on a selected, ongoing basis.